samanthachiuu/README.md/README.md

 ---------------------------

-## Wireframe and graphic design element variation [assignment07 + part of 08]
+## Wireframe and Initial Sketch

 The three features I created from the journey map scenarios includes giving users the option to put in dedicated time to do their homework and to lock all social media apps throughout the time of homework.
 Another feature is a warning that popped up for the user when he or she scheduled something that overlapped another event that was scheduled.
-Lastly, my third feature is being able to see your contacts availabilities so that the user can see which days your friends are free to hangout and schedule them yourself.
+Lastly, my third feature is being able to see your contacts availabilities so that the user can see which days your friends are free to hangout and schedule them yourself. [read more...](https://github.com/samanthachiuu/Assignment6)

 Initial Sketch |
 -------------- |